 But even better are the many career-advancing opportunities available to you here.
 Contrary to the stereotype of the sleepy rural town where the only jobs are directly related to family-owned farms, life in the shire is brimming with industry, and its growth is ongoing.
 Job-seekers who plan to relocate will find an abundance of positions open to them, while those who are gainfully employed and looking to fill their spare hours will be delighted by the many volunteer positions in our community.

-So if you know you're ready to take the plunge and begin planning your move, let us direct you now to our job listings page, where you can browse openings in your area and even post your resume for prospective employers to view.
+So if you know you're ready to take the plunge and begin planning your move, let us direct you now to our job listings page, where you can browse openings in your area.
 Right off the bat, you'll notice that the selection of available job openings is incredibly diverse and suited to a wide range of professional experiences, skill levels, and backgrounds.
 No matter what you have to bring to the table, you'll be able to find a workplace suited to you.